Miami Senior High School: History

-Miami Senior High School was established in 1903 and was the first high school in Miami-Dade County.
+Miami Senior High School was established in 1903 and was the first high school in what is now Miami-Dade County.
 Originally, high school classes took place in Miami's first schoolhouse, a two-story frame structure that was built in 1898 on what is now NE 1st Avenue, between 3rd and 4th Streets.
 This building, considered temporary, was a one-story frame bungalow addition built directly behind the existing schoolhouse.
 It opened its doors on September 18, 1905, with 29 girls and 20 boys in attendance.

 In 1909, the school board decided to build a new schoolhouse to again house all grammar and high school students together.
 In 1911, a new three-story concrete schoolhouse opened its doors.
 The original one-story high school building was moved to SW 12th Street and 1st Avenue, repainted, and opened as the Southside Elementary School.
 After a new Southside Elementary School was constructed in 1914, the original high school building fell into decades of neglect, operating as a boarding house for 90 years.
 It was "discovered" in 1983 by a local historian and, in January 2003, was moved to its current location in Southside Park, where it has since been renovated and opened as a community center.

 Miami Senior High School's current building is its fourth home.
 The school board selected a fifteen-acre campus in the middle of what was then a pine forest.
 Groundbreaking occurred early in 1926, but due to the Great Miami Hurricane of 1926, the school's opening was delayed.
 Finally finished in 1928, the building was designed in a Spanish Mediterranean style with Moorish and Byzantine details by Richard Kiehnel of Kiehnel and Elliott, one of the great early Miami architects.
 He gave the school an impressive entrance off Flagler Street "of three arched portals befitting a Gothic cathedral," according to the American Institute of Architects' Miami architecture guide.
 The building is listed on the U.S. National Register of Historic Places.

 1968 was a significant year for Miami Senior High School.
 Structural changes were made to accommodate a newly installed air conditioning system that closed off the building's high ceilings.
 The original windows on the building were sealed with bricks before the completion of the work, and students suffered in hot classrooms for a large portion of the year.
-This was also the year of the major Florida statewide teachers' strike, which caused students classes to be in chaos due to having many newly hired substitute teachers, while their regular teachers walked picket lines for weeks.
+This was also the year of the major Florida statewide teachers' strike, which caused students’ classes to be in chaos due to having many newly hired substitute teachers, while their regular teachers walked picket lines for weeks.